Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 This guide is intended for BKL families and skiers who are new to the club and/or Nordic skiing as well as those looking to upgrade equipment.

-Please keep in mind that Ford Sayre welcomes a range of members from novice and recreational skiers to more advanced recreational skiers as well as those who enjoy competition and racing.
+Please keep in mind that Ford Sayre welcomes a range of members from novice and recreational skiers to those who enjoy competition and racing.
 We are providing information on a significant range of options.

 Checklist for Team Night Purchases (3-page PDF)